alexvw/validateme/README.md

 ###Comparators
-The ability to set a greater-than (gt) parameter on an input, and it would validate only if greater-than a field or value.
+The ability to set a greater-than-or-equal-to (gte) parameter on an input, and it would validate only if gte a field or value.
 Same for less-than (lt).
 Can be combined to create complex ranges of allowed values.
 Works on dates, numerics, alphanumerics, alphas.
 Not recommended on email, ssn or telephone fields.
 Syntax is a little more complex than the rest, but it works like this:
 - **data-validateme-gte-field**: Pass in the id of another input, and it will only validate if the value is greater than or equal to the other field
 - **data-validateme-lt-field**: Same as above, but less than.
 - **data-validateme-gte-value**: Same as above, but pass in a hardcoded value rather than a pointer to another field.